dotintent/react-native-ble-plx/README.md

 ### iOS (expo/Podfile, [example setup](https://github.com/Cierpliwy/SensorTagExpo))

-1. Make sure your Expo project is detached.
-You can read how to do it [here](https://docs.expo.io/versions/latest/expokit/detach) and [here](https://docs.expo.io/versions/latest/expokit/expokit).
+1. Make sure your Expo project is ejected (formerly: detached).
+You can read how to do it [here](https://docs.expo.io/versions/v32.0.0/expokit/eject/) and [here](https://docs.expo.io/versions/latest/expokit/expokit).
 2. `npm install --save react-native-ble-plx`
 3. `react-native link react-native-ble-plx`
 4. Add empty Swift file if you don't have at least one: